1998 Ukrainian Women's League

 The 1998 season of the Ukrainian Championship was the 7th season of Ukraine's women's football competitions.
 The championship ran from 24 April 1998 to 8 July 1998.

-The championship was played as a sextuple round-robin tournament compered to the last year quadruple round-robin.
+The championship was played as a sextuple round-robin tournament compared to last year's quadruple round-robin.

+The last season's champions, Alina Kyiv, having won their first league title, withdrew before the season.